 Salt and Pepper to taste

 Place the lemon juice and finely diced red onion into a large bowl.
 Add a pinch of salt and mix together.
-Leaving the onion in the lemon juice will remove the acrid taste!
+Also leaving the onion in the lemon juice will remove the acrid taste!

-Whilst the Orzo is cooking gently heat the Olive Oil and garlic together, for approx 2 minutes on a medium heat so the garlic infuses the oil and is lightly cooked.
+While the Orzo is cooking gently heat the Olive Oil and garlic together, for approximately 2 minutes on a medium heat.
+This allows the garlic to infuse the oil.
+And also the garlic is lightly cooked.
 Pour the garlicky oil over the onions and lemon juice.

 Drain the Orzo as soon as it is cooked and pour straight into the bowl.
 Using a large slotted spoon immediately toss the Orzo in the oil/lemon juice – this will stop the Orzo from sticking together.